Mindfulness & somatics

 Elinmaria

 ElinMaria Sydänvirta has more than 20 years of daily experience with somatics and meditation.
-I am graduated at the Nordic Yoga Institute Virya yoga, Mindfulness Instructor at Mindfulness Center Sweden (MfC), ISLO Dance and Somatics (1 year fulltime education) and I am educated in Somatic Selfcompassion® (SSC) and further training SSC trauma Informed Approach.
-My background in somatics and mindfulness started as 14 years when I dived deep into the world’s of meditation and yoga, 5 rhythms, somatic practices and breathwork.
+Educated among others at Nordiska Yoga-institutet Viryayoga-teacher(RYS200h), Yoga nidra teacher (RYS30h) Mindfulness Center Sverige (MfC), ISLO Dance and Somatics and Somatic (1 year fulltime program) and as well Somatic selfcompassion® with trauma Informed Approach (100h).
+My background in somatics and mindfulness started when I was 14 years old and dived deep into the world’s of meditation and yoga, 5 rhythms, somatic practices and breathwork.
 Since then different movement- and meditation disciplines has been part of my daily life.
 In meditation I’ve been mainly practicing mindfulness-meditation and Transcendental Meditation (TM).
 My special interest is in compassion-based techniques and interconnectedness to nature.

 Gabriel